ClintWinter/clintwinter.me/src/pages/laravel.md

 * I currently work with a Laravel back-end and a React/TypeScript SPA front-end in my daily work.
 * I've been remote most of my career—there would be no adjustment for me to continue doing so.
 * I'm located in New Jersey, USA, so I'm in the EST/EDT timezone.
+* I use Neovim btw.
+(Shout-out to Jess Archer and her Laracasts course!)

 #### Public Work